flipp-oss/deimos/README.md

   # Controls whether the batch is compacted before consuming.
   # If true, only the last message for each unique key in a batch will be
   # processed.
-  # If false, each message will be processed in order.
+  # If false, messages will be grouped into "slices" of independent keys
+  # and each slice will be imported separately.
+  #
-  compacted false
+  # compacted false

   # Optional override of the default behavior, which is to call `delete_all`